slim905/azure-infra-lab/README.md

 ## Author

-Built as part of an Azure / Terraform / DevOps learning project focused on building production-style cloud infrastructure and portfolio-ready Infrastructure as Code.
+Created by Aniron Abraham as part of an Azure / Terraform / DevOps learning project focused on building production-style cloud infrastructure and portfolio-ready Infrastructure as Code.